-Your healthcare team has a wealth of information, experience, and practical tips for navigating the weight control waters.
+Your healthcare team has a wealth of information, experience, and practical tips for navigating these waters.
 They can help you make a plan for weight loss and for maintaining a healthy weight.
 This important team may include one or more of the following healthcare professionals:

 - primary care doctor